fulei345/P10-Code/README.md

 The existing folder in documents is for the initial corpus, which contains OIORASP invoice example documents.

-OIOFuzz is run by running main.py which can take some optional flags, which is --verbose and --stats, for printing all information or just printing the stats regarding the fuzzing process respectively.
+OIOFuzz is run by running `main.py` which can take some optional flags, which is `--verbose` and `--stats`, for printing all information or just printing the stats regarding the fuzzing process respectively.

 After the fuzzing process the final population is written to the fuzzed_documents folder in documents and their returned message is in log_files, with the same name.